Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 !!! info
     You need to replace the **masterKey** value with your Cosmos Account key.
 Remember this is only needed for local development debugging, we will not be using the masterKey when we deploy to ACA.

     Replace the **url** value with the URI value of your Azure Cosmos DB account.
 You can get that from the [Azure portal](https://portal.azure.com){target=_blank} by navigating to the Azure Cosmos DB account overview page and get the uri value from there.
-    Basically the uri should have the following structure. [https://COSMOS_DB_ACCOUNT.documents.azure.com:443/](https://COSMOS_DB_ACCOUNT.documents.azure.com:443/).
+    Basically, the uri should have the following structure: [https://COSMOS_DB_ACCOUNT.documents.azure.com:443/](https://COSMOS_DB_ACCOUNT.documents.azure.com:443/).

 === "dapr-statestore-cosmos.yaml"